taxidriveer/Examiner/readme.md

 To do :
 * Portuguese and Russian translation
 * Fix stats in the cache module, you might have to enter the same entry twice to show all the stats
-* Update the PVP module to support translation

 ![alt text](https://i.imgur.com/voq7odP.jpg)